turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 });
 ```

-Run `npm test`
+Run `npm test`.

-Your test should fail and you should get an assertion error that doesn't show the method has been called (as it doesn't exist).
+Your test should fail, and you should get an assertion error that doesn't show the method has been called (as it doesn't exist).
 Let's fix that.
 Go to your `domUpdates` file to create that method:

 ```js
 // domUpdates.js